elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ## Taking stock

-So far we have, imported data using Pandas, gotten to know the key NumPy data type: the ndarray, and used the power of broadcasting to make our calculations more elegant.
+So far we have:
+- imported data using Pandas;
+- gotten to know the key NumPy data type: the ndarray; and
+- used the power of broadcasting to make our calculations more elegant.

-In Chapter 2 we will continue working with the same data set, implementing a more sophisticated normalization technique, and then using clustering to make some predictions about mortality in skin cancer patients.
+In Chapter 2 we will continue working with the same data set, implementing a more sophisticated normalization technique, then using clustering to make some predictions about mortality in skin cancer patients.